IMAGINARY/melting-ice-caps/README.md

 This is an adaptation of the [Simulating the Melting of Ice Caps](https://imaginary.org/program/simulating-the-melting-of-ice-caps) application by Maëlle Nodet (University Grenoble Alpes) and Jocelyne Erhel (Inria) for use in IMAGINARY exhibitions.

+## Limitations

+**IMPORTANT**:

+Currently this app only supports 16:9 screens (e.g. 1920x1080) and nearby aspect ratios.
+Layout will break at other aspect ratios and small resolutions.
+Hopefully they will be eventually supported.

 ## Configuration

 Configure the system by editing the cfg/config.yml file.
 There are important settings for running the exhibit